steyer-mika/nest-template/README.md

 Automatic Project Documentation with [Compodoc](https://docs.nestjs.com/recipes/documentation)

-With `npm run doc:generate` you can generate the documentation for the current codebase
+With `npm run doc:generate` you can generate the documentation for the current codebase.

-And with `doc:serve` you can visit it on `http://localhost:4201`
+And with `doc:serve` you can visit it on `http://localhost:4201`.

 ### API Documentation

 Automatic API Documentation with [Swagger](https://docs.nestjs.com/openapi/introduction)

-You can visit the API documentation under `/api` (Authorization is still required for secured endpoints)
+You can visit the API documentation under `/api` (Authorization is still required for secured endpoints).

-**[CLI Plugin](https://docs.nestjs.com/openapi/cli-plugin) will automatically add decorators for the documentation**
+**[CLI Plugin](https://docs.nestjs.com/openapi/cli-plugin) will automatically add decorators for the documentation.**

 ---